openethereum/openethereum.github.io/Labelling.md

 title: Labeling
 ---

-This page is to explain the conventions over Parity's labeling system.
+This page is to explain the conventions over OpenEthereum's labeling system.

 Labels are split into several groups.